baoduy/hbd.astro-paper/src/content/blog/az-08-pulumi-setup-deploy-cicd-pipeline.md

 ---
 author: Steven Hoang
 pubDatetime: 2025-01-01T12:00:00Z
-title: "[Az] Day 07: Setting Up a Deployment Pipeline for Pulumi Projects."
+title: "[Az] Day 08: Setting Up a Deployment Pipeline for Pulumi Projects."
 featured: false
 draft: false
 tags:
   - AKS
   - Private
   - Pulumi
-description: "In this article, we'll walk through creating a Continuous Integration and Continuous Deployment (CI/CD) pipeline on Azure DevOps for setting up a private AKS environment on Azure using Pulumi."
+description: "In this article, we'll walk through creating a Continuous Integration and Continuous Deployment (CI/CD) pipeline on Azure DevOps for our Pulumi projects."
 ---

 ## Introduction

-In this article, we will guide you through the process of establishing a Continuous Integration and Continuous Deployment (CI/CD) pipeline using Azure DevOps.
+In this article, will guide us through the process of establishing a Continuous Integration and Continuous Deployment (CI/CD) pipeline using Azure DevOps.
 This pipeline will facilitate the deployment of the previously developed Pulumi projects.

 ---